IBM/kube101/workshop/Lab1/README.md

    kube-hou02-pa1e3ee39f549640aebea69a444f51fe55-w1   173.193.99.136   10.76.194.30   free           normal   Ready    hou02   1.5.6_1500*
    ```

-   We can see that our `<public-IP>` is `173.193.99.136`.
+   We can see here that our `<public-IP>` is `173.193.99.136`.

-6. Now that you have both the address and the port, you can access the application in the web browser
+6. Now that you have both the address and the port, you can access the application in your web browser
    at `<public-IP>:<nodeport>`.
-In the example case this is `173.193.99.136:31208`.
+In the example, this is `173.193.99.136:31208`.

 Congratulations, you just deployed an application to Kubernetes!